ubco-cmps/cosc123_course/class/week11/test.md

 # Test

-This week is Bonus Test 4, and it will mostly be on the contents of Weeks 8-10, or Methods and Object Oriented Programming.
+This week is Test 4, and it will mostly be on the contents of Weeks 8-10, or Methods and Object Oriented Programming.

 Here is what it will cover: